gmosx/nitro-js/docs/templates.md

 Please notice:

-1. {{{title}}} is unescaped to {{title}} after the Layout template evaluation (standard template behaviour).
+1. {{title}} is unescaped to {title} after the Layout template evaluation (standard template behaviour).
 It will be interpolated at run time.
-2. {{.block xxx}}....{{.end xxx}} blocks define fragments that are passed as values to the parent template.
+2. {.block xxx}....{.end xxx} blocks define fragments that are passed as values to the parent template.
 A special value called 'yield' captures the whole of the template as a convenience.